kinow/autosubmit/docs/source/usage/configuration/new_job.rst

 * RERUN_ONLY: determines if a job is only to be executed in reruns.
 If not specified, defaults to false.

-* RERUN_DEPENDENCIES: defines the jobs to be rerun if this job is going to be rerunned.
-Syntax is identical to the used in DEPENDENCIES

 * CUSTOM_DIRECTIVES: Custom directives for the HPC resource manager headers of the platform used for that job.

 * SKIPPABLE: When this is true, the job will be able to skip it work if there is an higher chunk or member already ready, running, queuing or in complete status.

 * EXPORT: Allows to run an env script or load some modules before running this job.

-* EXECUTABLE: Allows to add an wrapper that will execute this job.
+* EXECUTABLE: Allows to wrap a job for be launched with a set of env variables.

 * QUEUE: queue to add the job to.
 If not specificied, uses PLATFORM default.

 Workflow examples: